Hong Kong Exchanges bids $39 billion to take over London Stock Exchange

 HKEX said it intended to apply for a secondary listing of its shares on the LSE once the deal has gone through.

-Reporting by Huw Jones and Sinead Cruise; Additional reporting by Alun John in Hong Kong; Editing by Jason Neely and Pravin Char
+Reporting by Huw Jones and Sinead Cruise; Additional reporting by Jennifer Hughes and Alun John in Hong Kong; Editing by Jason Neely and Pravin Char